csc7/PP5_CI_GDEC/README.md

     - Icon for Instagram: link copied on March 1st, 2022, 17:28 from https://fontawesome.com/v4/icon/instagram.

-    - Icon for the envelope (for sending e-mails): link copied on March 1st, 2022, 17:29 from https://fontawesome.com/v4/icon/envelope.
+    - Icon for the envelope (for sending e-mails): link copied on March 1st, 2022, 17:29 from https://fontawesome.com/v4/icon/envelope

 - Google:

     - Google Fonts: Play (Regular 400 and Bold 700) and Roboto (Regular 400), import code copied on March 1st, 2022, at 05:05.

-    - ...

 - Heroku:

-    - ...
+    - Deployment guides.

 - jQuery: